 - A long-term study looked at the effects of supplementing with glycine and cysteine in older adults (age 70+) for 6 months.
 The study participants took 1.33 mmol/kg/day of glycine and 0.81 mmol/kg/day, provided as N‐acetylcysteine [NAC].
 The results showed that the supplements corrected the baseline deficiency.
 It also improved inflammation, insulin resistance, cognition, strength, walking speed, and exercise capacity.[ref]

 - In older adults with HIV, supplementing with cysteine and glycine for 2-weeks corrected their glutathione deficiency.
-This also improved mitochondria function.[ref]
+This also improved mitochondrial function.[ref]

-- Glycine plus cysteine also increases heart function and decreases inflammatory markers in old mice.[ref]
+- Glycine plus cysteine also increased heart function and decreased inflammatory markers in old mice.[ref]

 - 1.33 mmol/kg/day glycine –> about 6g/day for a 130 lb person, divided into two doses